 Ready to find a provider near you?

-Building a Treatment Plan That Addresses Both Aging and Acne Scars
+Search by Zip Code →Building a Treatment Plan That Addresses Both Aging and Acne Scars

-Search by Zip Code →Men in their 30s and 40s frequently present with both acne scarring residue and early aging — a combination that requires a layered approach.
-The typical sequence begins with getting active acne fully under control (dermatology, if needed) before pursuing scar treatments.
-Then, laser or microneedling addresses the scarring.
-Once the skin is smooth and treated, Botox addresses the expression lines that have developed independently.
-Fillers can then be used for volume restoration if needed.
+Men in their 30s and 40s frequently present with both acne scarring residue and early aging — a combination that requires a layered approach.
+The typical sequence: get active acne fully under control first, then laser or microneedling addresses the scarring, then Botox addresses the expression lines.
 The sequence matters: treating expression lines before addressing skin texture is like painting a wall before spackling the holes.
+Find providers at /find-botox-near-me.